Conference and Workshop Grant

 We will ask you to tell us about yourself and your co-applicant(s).

-2. Applicant and co-applicant(s) educational history and current position.
+Applicant and co-applicant(s) educational history and current position.
 This includes your highest academic degree, the discipline of your degree, the year it was awarded, and the institution where you received it.
 You’ll also need to describe your current academic appointment.
 Here, you’ll have a chance to indicate whether you or any of your co-applicants are doctoral students and list your department, institution, and country of institution.
 We will also ask whether English is your and/or your institution’s primary scholarly language.
+Note that we are currently only accepting applications from scholars with a PhD in anthropology—socio-cultural anthropology, linguistic anthropology, biological anthropology, or archeology (or their equivalent in countries where these fields are named differently)—or who are currently affiliated with anthropology departments or their equivalents.

 Project Information